 This segment is sponsored by Michigan Department of Environment, Great Lakes and Energy.

-Everyday you're likely to use some sort of can or metal, whether it's a pop or soup can.
-What do you do when you are finished with it?
-Toss it in the trash?
-You should consider recycling them.
-Our friends at The Michigan Department of Environment, Great Lakes and Energy, or EGLE, encourage you to recycle, the right way.
-Because that old can you tossed out may be reused for something completely different.
+Our friends at the Michigan Department of Environment, Great Lakes and Energy, or EGLE, encourage you to recycle -- but do it the right way.
+That old can you tossed out may be reused for something different.

 EGLE officials said once a can has been used, rinse it out and then recycle it.

 Being mindful of aerosol cans is key, so make sure all of the liquid is removed from the can before recycling it.
 This not only protects the environment, but it also helps workers at the recycling plant.